 We became a member of the AGROFERT GROUP, the single, major owner being AGROFERT HOLDING a.s.

 The Czech Technological Centre for Inorganic Pigments a.s. (ČTCAP) was founded, www.ctcap.cz as a 100% daughter company of PRECHEZA a.s. ČTCAP focuses on the development and innovation of high-tech production and the technology of titanium dioxide and iron pigments including corresponding application methods, and applications within the manufacturing of coating materials (paints), plastics, fibers, building materials, cosmetics etc.

 The majority share holder AGROFERT HOLDING a.s., Prague, acquires 97.51% of shares.
 The exclusive distributor of PRECHEZA a.s. products became the AGROFERT HOLDING, a.s., branch enterprise PRECOLOR Přerov.

 Joint-stock company PRECOLOR, situated in Přerov, a daughter company of AGROFERT HOLDING a.s. won the public tender competition announced by FNM to purchase 51% of PRECHEZA shares.

-The production of Prefloc was transferred to the daughter company Kemifloc, (a joint-venture of PRECHEZA and Scandinavian multinational Kemira Kemi), a division of which, Kemwater, is today’s biggest global producer of water treatment and cleaning chemicals.
+The production of Prefloc was transferred to the daughter company Kemifloc, (a joint-venture of PRECHEZA and a Scandinavian multinational Kemira Kemi), a division of which, Kemwater, is today’s biggest global producer of water treatment and cleaning chemicals.
 Over time Kemifloc becomes the biggest producer of iron coagulants in Central Europe.

 Industrial fertilizer production was phased out.